 - Fail to Negotiate Smartly: If a buyer lowballs you like an off-season Myrtle Beach motel rate, don’t cave.
 Stay firm on your price, closing dates, and repair terms.
 Buyers will test your limits—stand your ground like a Carolina Gamecock.

-- Choose the Wrong FSBO Service: Choosing a FSBO service that lacks technology and provides limited exposure will mean more days on the market for your home.
-Get MLS access, top-notch tech, and a 5-star support team with Houzeo.
-Why settle for less?
+- Choose the Wrong FSBO Service: Choosing a FSBO service that provides limited exposure will mean more days on the market.
+Get your house on the MLS and watch thousands of buyers looking for South Carolina homes for sale check out your listing on Houzeo.

-» Houzeo Reviews: Find out what customers have to say about Houzeo.com.
+» Houzeo Reviews: Find out what customers have to say about Houzeo – South Carolina’s best home selling website.